Azure/Azure-Sentinel/Parsers/ASimDns/ARM/ASimDnsAzureFirewall/README.md

-# Azure Firewall ASIM Dns Normalization Parser
+# Azure Firewall ASIM DNS Normalization Parser

-This template deploys the ASIM Dns schema parser for Azure Firewall.
+This template deploys the ASIM DNS schema parser for Azure Firewall.
+The parser is a part of the Advanced Security Information Model.

-Normalize Azure Firewall logs to the ASIM DNS activity normalized schema.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: